elaforge/karya/doc/overview.md

 It's visually similar to trackers (Renoise is a modern example), and the editing style may be most familiar to people accustomed to them.

-It's main goals are to be a flexible and high level way to /hand write/ scores (so it's not oriented around realtime use), to produce the complicated control signals needed for expressive music, and to support non-western (or non-traditional western) idioms and scales.
+It's main goals are to be a flexible and high level way to *hand write* scores (so it's not oriented around realtime use), to produce the complicated control signals needed for expressive music, and to support non-western (or non-traditional western) idioms and scales.